docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

 ## Preview the extension

-You can verify that the extension has been installed successfully using the following CLI command:
+You can also enter the command below to verify the extension installed successfully:

 ```bash
 docker extension ls